 In order to convert potential customers into successful and loyal customers, you need to deliver on their needs.
 That’s exactly what intent marketing achieves when done correctly.
-Intent marketing takes SEO a step beyond ranking for specific keywords and harnesses it to provide a far higher conversion rate.
+Intent marketing takes SEO a step beyond, ranking for specific non-branded or branded keywords and harnesses it to provide a far higher conversion rate.
 Here are 5 intent marketing hacks to help you crack intent marketing, and use it to power more conversions and better revenue on your site.

 Content that is based on deep intent is content that converts.
-Search terms which have ‘shallow intent’ are generally answered by Google right on the SERP page itself.
-These shallow intent searches are questions which have simple answers that don’t change.
+Search terms that have ‘shallow intent’ are generally answered by Google right on the SERP page itself.
+These shallow intent searches are questions that have simple answers that don’t change.
 For example, ‘What is the speed of light?’ is a shallow intent question, and whoever asks it isn’t likely to click through to any page.

 But ‘What is the difference between warm light and cool light?’ is a deep intent question that identifies a potential customer for new light bulbs or a new light fitting.
 This type of query is the ideal starting point for great content—content which answers the question clearly, in depth, and in an engaging manner.